Something Green Gift Shop

 • Size: Can be one larger tooth or several small teeth, presented in an acrylic capsule.

-• Original environment: Warm, low-salinity oceans that once covered large parts of the world.
+• Original environment: Warm seas with low salinity that once covered large parts of the world.

 Striatolamia macrota is a reminder of the incredible history and evolution of the oceans, and now you can own a piece of this ancient predator.
-A must for every fossil collection!
+A must-have for any fossil collection!

 Share